KityLinn/Linn-Kristine-Exam-2/README.md

 # Holidaze
-In this project I was taked with creating an online booking site using a provided API.
+In this project I was tasked with creating an online booking site using a provided API.
 It allows users to view a list of venues as well as individual venues, search through venues, create a new venue and edit one.
 It is a primarily react based application using a series of dependencies listed below.
 Boostrap, scss